 I WOULD EVENTUALLY rewrite this story, making Rel Rel, from my older novels, the main protagonist.
 And that’s how Rel Rel: Lost Mirror was born.
 I wrote and published the short story in 2013.

-LOST MIRROR was originally meant to be a stand alone set of short stories where Rel Rel would just have fun with her imagination.
+LOST MIRROR was originally meant to be a stand-alone set of short stories where Rel Rel would just have fun with her imagination.
 But I liked the idea of muses, and writers, so much so that I merged this new world with the old world of my books.
 And Hand of Rel was born.
 Lost Mirror gave Rel Rel a unique back story.
 I began to understand her as a character, her insights, her motivations, and at the time, thought she’d be an interesting protagonist to helm my story.
-And as I said before, in the original narrative, she was the last character standing in the last book.
-Even then, she ended up being the most important character in the end.
+And as I said before, in the original narrative, she was the last character standing during the events of the final book.
+Even then, she was the most important character in the end.
 So I figured it’d be interesting to see her journey into the final book.

 HAND OF REL is essentially the culmination of years, ideas, and finally ironing out all the kinks.
 It’s what my Kiajin stories have evolved into.
 I have changed, merged, and updated characters, scenarios, and worlds to a more modern ideal of what I always wanted, but it will follow the same narrative flow.
 Only now, they will focus on Rel Rel and her adventures.

-SO INSTEAD OF ANGELS I have Creators.
+SO INSTEAD OF ANGELS, I have Creators.
 Instead of humans, I have Writers.
 Instead of elves, I have Musicians.
 Instead of beast men, I have Chefs.
 And instead of pirates and ninjas, I have Artists.
 Muses.
-And each type of Muse has their own unique characteristics and abilities that make them more than just renamed angels, humans, elves, beast men, and ninjas.
+And each type of Muse has its own unique characteristics and abilities that make them more than just renamed angels, humans, elves, beast men, and ninjas.
 And the Kiajin Knights are now the Hands of Creation.
-I felt the need to change the title, since I originally just changed a single letter in Saiyajin.
+I felt the need to change the title since I originally just changed a single letter in Saiyajin.

 BUT I HAVE finally finished the 1st book.
 So there is some progress, I guess.